jn7163/overlay/README.md

-`Ihavee` organization of the gentoo overlay
+The gentoo overlay for Havee

 #### Way: